The Department for Work and Pensions is changing the current welfare benefits system.

 More information about the support Salford City Council offers on these areas is available on the jobs, skills and work section.
 This includes Salford Futures, which provides work experience placements and pre-employment training and support to unemployed Salford residents.

 If you are interested in becoming a volunteer, Volunteer Centre Salford is here to help.
 They can help you to explore the opportunities available and match you up with the most appropriate one.
 They offer advice and information to potential volunteers, training and run volunteering events.
 Volunteering is a great way to: meet new people, build your confidence, learn new skills, improve your CV, gain new experiences, and help a group or cause.
-Find out more online, phone 0161 787 7795 or email email@example.com.
+Find out more: visit Volunteer Centre Salford, phone 0161 787 7795 or email email@example.com.

 Work coaches at Jobcentres can refer people claiming Universal Credit onto courses such as help with computer skills and English and maths.
 If you need help with a course in order to get a job, such as a licence to drive a heavy goods vehicle, the Jobcentre may be able to provide funding for this.
 They can also pay a fixed amount for interview clothes and interview travel expenses.
 They may be able to offer, for example, to buy a bicycle if getting to different places to look for work is difficult.

 Mental health problems such as low self-confidence, depression, anxiety and physical health problems can make it very difficult to manage day to day, such as paying your bills, holding down a job and living your life to the full.

 Health Improvement Service

 Salford’s Health Improvement Service is free, locally based, friendly and available to anyone who lives or works in Salford.
 They can help you make straightforward, achievable rewarding health and lifestyle changes.